crate/cratedb-guide/docs/performance/productizing.rst

  Be mindful of memory capacity
 *******************************

-In CrateDB operations requiring a working set like groupings, aggregations, and sorting are performed fully in memory without spilling over to disk.
+In CrateDB, operations requiring a working set like groupings, aggregations, and sorting are performed fully in memory without spilling over to disk.

 Sometimes you may have a query that leads to a sub-optimal execution plan requiring lots of memory.
-If you are coming to CrateDB from other database systems, your experience may be that these queries will proceed to run taking longer than required and impacting other workloads in the meanwhile, sometimes this effect may be obvious if a query takes a lot of resources and runs for a long time, other times it may go unnoticed if a query that could complete in say 100 milliseconds takes one hundred times longer, 10 seconds, but the users put
+If you are coming to CrateDB from other database systems, your experience may be that these queries will proceed to run taking longer than required and impacting other workloads in the meanwhile.
+Sometimes this effect may be obvious if a query takes a lot of resources and runs for a long time, other times it may go unnoticed if a query that could complete in say 100 milliseconds takes one hundred times longer, 10 seconds, but the users put